 Increasingly, education requires that interventions be evidence-based.
-When I found this book by leaders in our field, Pat Spencer and Marc Marschark, I was thrilled to see the research base boiled down into very understandable nuggets that teachers can share with administrators and use to guide their practice.
-I especially love the 5-page Key Findings Index that is in the front of the book that provides ‘sound bite’ summaries of the research findings.
+When we found this book by leaders in our field, Pat Spencer and Marc Marschark, we were thrilled to see the research base boiled down into very understandable nuggets that teachers can share with administrators and use to guide their practice.
+We especially love the 5-page Key Findings Index that is in the front of the book that provides ‘sound bite’ summaries of the research findings.
 This book is a MUST for every DHH program and should be on the shelf of every administrator who oversees programmatic and individual decisions for students with hearing loss.
-Karen Anderson, Director

 Evidence-Based Practice in Educating